-As Vladimir Putin's 2014 Russian Winter Olympics unfolds, CJ3B.info would like to feature this look back at an earlier Russian strongman, Nikita Krushchev.
+As Vladimir Putin's 2014 Russian Winter Olympics unfolded, CJ3B.info looked back at an earlier Russian strongman, Nikita Krushchev.
 The photos were found in the LIFE photo archive by Federico Cavedo; for other references see the numbered footnotes at the bottom of the page. -- Derek Redmond

 Soviet Premier Krushchev was visiting the equatorial island nation of Indonesia, while the Soviet Union was dominating the medal count at the 1960 Winter Olympics in Squaw Valley, California.
 (Despite the 21 medals for the USSR in that Olympics, a bright spot for Americans was the United States hockey team winning unexpected gold, defeating the favored Canadian and Soviet teams.
 This was the first Olympic gold medal in ice hockey for the U.S. and it would mark the last time a Soviet team did not win the Olympic tournament, until the U.S. victory at Lake Placid in 1980.)
 (1)